campusdomar/PuMuKIT1/doc/UserGuide.md

 ### <a name="access">2.4.1.
 Access module </a>

-It is a module to have access to the application of administration.
-The interface is composed by an access form, which is used to validate the login and the password with the list of users of the server database.
+It is a module to have access to the administration application.
+The interface is simply an access form, which is used to validate the login and the password with the list of users of the server database.

 ![](images/image30.jpg)

 ### <a name="dash">2.4.2.
 Dashboard module</a>

-It is a module created with a set of tools that allows you to see a summary of the server state: last published videos, last created videos, portal information, disk usage, transcoding usage…
+It is a module with a set of tools that allows you to see a summary of the server state: last published videos, last created videos, portal information, disk usage, transcoding usage…

 ![](images/image31.jpg)